bogeeee/pve-manager-electrified/docs/security.md

+# Preface
+_I was asked by people, why such a security readme exists in an open source project, cause these usually don't occur in other projects.
+The reason is: I have a general security-sensitive background, like i.e. see my older open source project [Restfuncs](https://github.com/bogeeee/restfuncs?tab=readme-ov-file#intro--features), so, while coding, I constantly have in mind to not leave any open holes or issues or "security debt" and these are addressed immediately  from the first release on.
+Any architectural changes that **might** leave a "why" here come into this file.
+So you can make your self a picture about it.
+And also to document that i've made myself thoughts about it, to show that this project has some quality._

 # Security

 PVE electrified's main goal is to allow faster coding of new features.
 That's why it uses a different architecture for serving the web, based on Node.js and NPM.